brdv/prodtest-demo/README.md

 There are a few other commands that can be helpfull during testing or development.

-1. Cleanup kubernetes and helm char
+1. Cleanup kubernetes and helm charts

    If for any reason you want to clean up the configured kubernetes resources you can enter the following command in the terminal: